-Impairments All non-current assets need to be reviewed for possible impairment.
+Page Impairments All non-current assets need to be reviewed for possible impairment.
 A review with service managers is undertaken each year to consider the possible impairment of assets.
-The District Valuer also considers possible impairment statements. when undertaking his valuations.
+The District Valuer also considers possible impairment when undertaking his valuations.
+If a significant impairment of an asset were not to be adjusted then the non-current assets could be materially overstated in the financial statements.
 There is an impairment from 2019/20 against the loan financing the St George's development of £617k which is being written down over 5 years and £173k Working Capital written down in 2019/20.
 Following the change in regulations regarding the spreading of impairments, the final £246k for St George's has been processed in 2023/24.
 In addition, as part of the soft closure, a full and final impairment of £816k has been processed to close the St George's loan.
 Similarly, the remaining balance of £667k of the Working Capital loan has also been impaired.
 The District Valuer valued the assets purchased from the Company at £2,016k lower than the price paid.
-These assets are being held until the market recovers and a higher sales price can be realised.
-Loans This refers to the loans the Council has made, which at the time of lending were deemed to be prudent and fully There is unlikely to be a full default on any loan. recoverable.
+These assets are being held until the market recovers and a higher sales price can be realised. e 112 Loans This refers to the loans the Council has made, which at the time of lending were deemed to be prudent and fully recoverable.
+There is unlikely to be a full default on any loan.
 The loan to the GP surgery is backed by the NHS therefore risk of default is minimal.
 However, a default against 10% of our loan portfolio would result in c.£200k needing to be written off.
 The are no outstanding loans for 3 Rivers Developments Ltd.